cscorley/dissertation/chapters/4_proposed/2_dit.md

 dual-document extraction approach.

-The document extraction process for the changesets remains the same as covered in Section \ref{flt-proposed-approach}.
+The document extraction process for the changesets remains the same as covered in Section \ref{flt-approach}.
 The document extraction process for the developer corpus is straightforward.
 Each developer will have their own document consisting of each changeset they have committed to the source code repository.
 That is, a developer document will be constructed only by word they